GravityKit/GravityView/readme.txt

 	* Scroller: dynamically load in new entries as you scroll - no need for pagination)
 	* TableTools: Export your entries to CSV and PDF
 	* FixedHeader: As you scroll a large DataTable result, the headers of the table stay at the top of the screen.
 Also, FixedColumns, which does the same for the main table column.
 * Added: Shortcodes for outputting Widgets such as pagination and search.
 Note: they only work on embedded views if the shortcode has already been processed.
 This is going to be improved.
-[Read the documentation](https://katzwebservices.zendesk.com/hc/en-us/articles/201103045)
 * Added: Search form fields now displayed horizontally by default.
-[That can be changed](https://katzwebservices.zendesk.com/hc/en-us/articles/201119765).
 * Added: Easy links to "Edit Form", "Settings" and "Entries" for the Data Source Gravity Forms form in the All Views admin screen
 * Added: Integration with the [Debug Bar](http://wordpress.org/plugins/debug-bar/) plugin - very helpful for developers to see what's going on behind the scenes.
 * Fixed: Insert View embed code.